Laura Eis, NCSI Director

 Betsy Hughes began Suzuki violin lessons at the age of three in Greenville, North Carolina with Nancy Kostek and later with Katherine Jenkins.
 While a student at East Carolina University, she studied with Fritz Gearhart, Ara Gregorian, and Joanne Bath.
 She received her Bachelor of Music in Music Education from ECU in 2001 and her Master of Music in Violin Performance with a concentration in Suzuki Violin Pedagogy in 2002.
 Mrs. Hughes has registered long term teacher training with the Suzuki Association of the Americas for volumes 1A-10.

+Mrs. Hughes has served on the faculty of the NC Suzuki Institute since 2002.
+She is also on the faculty for the Virginia Suzuki Institute and the Pennsylvania Suzuki Institute.
 Currently, Mrs. Hughes is the orchestra director at JH Rose HS and CM Eppes Middle School in Greenville.
 She has twenty-three years of classroom experience.
 She is the president of the ECU Friends of the School of Music Board as well as a board member for the S. Rudolph Alexander Performing Arts Series at ECU.
 She resides in Greenville with her husband, Robert, and their two children, Murray (age 18) and Hazel Kate (age 15).

 Gabriela Potter Peoples